BePalm89/BE-Books-Authors-uploadFile-Cloudinary/README.md

 # BE-Books-Authors-uploadFile-Cloudinary

 In this BE project, I create an Express server, that is connected with MongoDB through mongoose.
 There are two different models, `Author`, `Book`.
 The two models are related to each other, due to a property called `Author` in the `Book` model.
-The `Book` model has also a property called `coverPageImg` to store an image in cloudinary.
+The `Book` model has a property called `coverPageImg` to store an image in cloudinary, and the `Author` model has a property called `profileImg` to store an image in cloudinary as well.
 I create a middleware to upload the file in cloudinary and a utility class called `deleteFile` in order to be able to delete the cover book image when a particular book is deleted from the DB.
+In addition, when update an author or a book, it is possible to replace the image in cloudinary, deleting the old image and uploading the new one.

+### Acceptance criteria:

+- [x] Server using Express
+- [x] Connection to a Mongo Atlas database using Mongoose
+- [x] Creation of two models, both with a field that allows storing a file
+- [x] A seed script that uploads data to one of the collections
+- [x] A relationship between collections
+- [x] Complete CRUD operations for all collections
+- [x] README.md with project documentation, indicating the endpoints and what each one does
+- [x] File uploads to both collections using Cloudinary
+- [x] Deletion of files in Cloudinary when the data is deleted in the database
+- [x] Attempt to reuse Cloudinary storage by changing the folder (can be commented out)

 ### Author model: